sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 Sourcegraph's [background permissions syncing](#background-permissions-syncing) is a 2-way sync that populates the database tables Sourcegraph uses as its source-of-truth for what repositories a user has access to, and vice versa:

-- a *user-centric* permissions sync that pulls all repositories a user has access to
+- A *user-centric* permissions sync that pulls all repositories a user has access to.
-- a *repository-centric* permissions sync that pulls all users that have access to a repository
+- A *repository-centric* permissions sync that pulls all users that have access to a repository.

 A **complete sync** means a user has completed user-centric permissions sync (or a repository has completed a repository-centric sync), which indicates the most accurate permissions from the code host has been presisted to Sourcegraph.